Police misconduct allegations during the 2019–2020 Hong Kong protests: Inquiries and Survey

-Known Cases
+Alleged Cases

 Many protestors claimed on been sexually harassed and assaulted throughout the movement of protesting, actions such as female protestors being filmed and being exposed with only underwear while being arrested in the police station, as well as the shameful and unessential removal of clothing, were being embodied.
 The action of reporting the assaults and harassment had led to several hateful results, including personal information being revealed online, being a victim of fake sexual video, and telephone harassment from anonymous people who believed to be police and citizens who are against the protestors.
 Only a few out of much sexual violence towards female protestors were being photographed by the journalist, male police exposed protestors' underwear and private area in front of the public while being carried and dragged, protestors' breasts were grabbed by the police, being forced to reveal the upper body as the polices has lifted the female protestor's top.